ONLINE TRAINING PROGRAM

 No. This is a non-accredited course developed to increase knowledge and skills in trauma-informed care for those with children and young people in family-based care.

-No. You will be required to complete some quizzes (called Knowledge Checks) that include multiple-choice questions.
-You will be able to attempt these quizzes as many times as you need, and you may go back and review the content at any time.
-It is important to remember these quizzes are not to test you, but to help you reinforce and reflect on the content you learnt in the module.
+No. You will be required to complete a Knowledge Check at the end of each module that includes multi-choice questions.
+You will be able to repeat these as many times as you need.
+It is important to remember it is not a test and the purpose of the checks is to help you reflect on the content of the module before you to move on to the next module.

 We love feedback!
 Please email your feedback to support@childhood.org.au or call us on 1300 381 581.

-You can reach out to your support worker to unpack and reflect on the content raised in this course.
+You are encouraged to reach out to your DCP kinship care worker or agency support worker to unpack and reflect on the content raised in this course and link you in with other sources of information and support.

 This is a known issue for browsers that have 3rd party cookies set to automatically decline, such as used on work computers with strict security settings.
 This course uses 3rd party cookies only to display interactive elements containing a significant portion of learning content, and does not interfere with your browser or privacy in any way.